Accursio Sabella's Ancestors

 Giuseppe La Rocca was the son of Antonino La Rocca and his wife Grazia, whose surname is unknown.
 It is not known when and where he was born, but he married and raised a family in Sciacca, Agrigento, Sicilia, Italy.
 A Sciacca baptism record could not be found for him.

 On April 23rd, 24th and 25th church banns were read for Giuseppe to marry Filippa Catania.
-She was born in Sciacca on the evening of July 25, 1689, and baptized at St. Michele’s church the next day as Filippa Jacoba, the daughter of Antonina Barsalona and her husband Giuseppe Catania.
-(Mouse over and click on her baptism record image upper right to enlarge in a new window or tab.)
+She was born in Sciacca on the evening of July 25, 1689, and baptized in St. Michele’s church parish the next day as Filippa Jacoba, the daughter of Antonina Barsalona and her husband Giuseppe Catania.
+(Mouse over and click on her baptism record upper right to enlarge in a new window or tab.)
 Giuseppe and 17 year-old Filippa were married at St. Michele’s church on May 15, 1707.
-(Mouse over and click on their Latin church marriage record image upper left to enlarge in a new window or tab.)
+(Mouse over and click on their Latin church marriage record upper left to enlarge in a new window or tab.)

 At this time, nothing is known about Giuseppe’s parents Antonino and Grazia, except that they both were deceased when Giuseppe was married in 1707.
 It is documented that Giuseppe was deceased and Filippa was alive when their children were married on October 8, 1741.
-So the following mother church death and burial records are probably for them.
+So the following mother church burial records are probably for them.
 Joseph Rocca circa 50 years old, was buried on December 2, 1732, in the mother church cemetery.
-(Mouse over and click on his Latin church burial record image lower right to enlarge in a new window or tab.)
+(Mouse over and click on his Latin church burial record lower right to enlarge in a new window or tab.)
 This calculates his birth to about 1682, which is reasonable.
 Philippa wife of Joseph Rocca, circa 70 years old was buried on September 23, 1765, also in the mother church cemetery, but she was actually 76 years old when she died, so ths is also reasonable.
-(Mouse over and click on her Latin church burial record image lower left to enlarge in a new window or tab.)
+(Mouse over and click on her Latin church burial record lower left to enlarge in a new window or tab.)
 It is unusual that her husband isn't listed as deceased, but this probably is ancestor Filippa.
 Unfortunately, at this time, nothing else is known about them.

+It is documented that Calogero was deceased on October 8, 1741, the date his son Pietro was married.
 Calogero died at 39 years old and was buried on January 1, 1733.
-(Mouse over and click on his Latin church death and burial record image lower right to enlarge in a new window or tab.)
+(Mouse over and click on his Latin church burial record lower right to enlarge in a new window or tab.)
 His Latin mother church burial record states he was 40 years old, and gives the cemetery where he was buried, but it is difficult to read.
 A year later Rosa married ancestor Felice Riportella (see her bio for more on her).
 Unfortunately, nothing else is known about Calogero.

 ~< Back to Chart >~